HersheyxBar/mandelbrot-visualizer/README.md

 # Mandelbrot-Visualizer

 Python program to visualize the Mandelbrot set uses Matplotlib.
-Generates the set and zooms and pans automatically to an interesting point in the plot.
+Generates the set and zooms and pans automatically to a random but interesting point in the plot.

 ![image](https://github.com/HersheyxBar/mandelbrot-visualizer/assets/35160750/58051d51-93c8-46c6-ba5b-93e621caed73)